Everest Base Camp Trek Experience

 Day 8: Trek to Gorakshep and hike to Everest Base Camp

-However, we could adequately identify Mount Everest, Mt.
+Despite the challenging weather conditions, we could identify majestic peaks, such as Mount Everest, Mt.
 Nuptse, Mt.
 Pumori, and Mt.
 Lingtren.
-We also saw Tibetan Mountain Changtse from the top.
-Reminiscing on the memory and success of reaching EBC, we returned to the tea house and spent overnight there.
+We also had a glimpse of Tibetan Mountain Changtse from the summit.
+After reflecting on our success in reaching EBC, we returned to our tea house, where we spent the night.

-Gorakshep combines two words, Gorak, the raven, and Shep, The Sherpas.
-It says that Sherpas were the first to see dead Himalayan Ravens in that region.
-Hence, they named it after that incident.
-It is also the end place for EBC and Kalapatthar.
+The name Gorakshep is a combination of two words, Gorak, which means raven, and Shep, which refers to the Sherpa people.
+According to local legend, the Sherpas were the first to spot dead Himalayan Ravens in the area, and they named the place Gorakshep after that incident.
+It is also the final destination for treks to both Everest Base Camp and Kalapatthar.

 9th Day: Trek to Pheriche